 Yes, it is possible to use canned peaches.
 Choose tinned peaches in water.
 Most peaches are conserved in grape juice or light syrup.
 Both options add additional sugars, even though grape juice is the better option.

-Tesco stocks them in the UK.
+The last time I checked, Tesco stocked them.
 In the US there is a product called "fruit bowls" by Dole.
-It contains monk fruit extract instead of artificial sweeteners such as sorbitol or sucralose, which we avoid on a low carb diet.
+It contains monk fruit extract instead of artificial sweeteners such as sorbitol or sucralose, which we avoid on a low-carb diet.

 Here's what you could top it with:

-Store the cobbler in the fridge for 3-4 days.
+Store the cobbler in an airtight container in the fridge for 3-4 days.
 To reheat, simply put it back into the oven at 180 C / 350F for about 5-7 minutes or until it is warmed through.
 This will also crisp the topping back up.

 I have not tried it myself, but you should also be able to freeze your cobbler without issues for 4-6 months.